dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 In the [theme](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/theme.html) section of the docs you can see a big list of common Bootstrap elements with some Salesforce1 goodness.
 But the real fun happens on the [new icons](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/icons.html) and especially in the [new components](http://developer.salesforcefoundation.org/bootstrap-sf1/pages/new.html) sections of the docs.

-You may be thinking to yourself, "Why not just include the SFDC styleguide CSS file in your project?"
-Well, we started there, along with a mildly customized Bootstrap CSS file.
-However, we quickly discovered that working with the styleguide styles presented some challenges.
-First of all, the CSS class names aren't pretty.
-There are a lot of single-purpose classes that are really not much better than adding style attributes directly to the markup.
-When we decided to update some of the look and feel in our app I found myself changing a lot of markup, and the markup wasn't particularly easy to read.
-Don't believe me?
-Here's an example from the SFDC Styleguide:
+(Updated) You may be thinking to yourself, "Why not just include the SFDC styleguide CSS file in your project?"
+Well, we started there, and in many cases that would be a very reasonable approach, but for various reasons we wanted to use markup and styling conventions more inline with Bootstrap.
+Our team is more familiar with Bootstrap and the SFDC Styleguide presented its own learning curve.
+In addition, as we often deploy projects that will be rendered in Salesforce1 or Visualforce pages in the browser we need to make it as easy as possible to swap out different CSS.
+To mitigate some of the markup opinions of the SFDC Styleguide we have abstracted some of their styles into more Bootstrap-esque classes.
+Case in point, take this example from the Styleguide:

 {% highlight html %}
 <article class="mam bg-1 border border--3 brm">